joomlashack/ShackBuilder/README.md

 You can now move your PHPUnit/Codeception tests from the backup or create your own tests based on Codeception.

+What this command does?

+* Run `codeception bootstrap`
+* Make sure you have `joomla25.support=1` in your `build.properties` file
+* Make sure you have `joomla34.support=1` in your `build.properties` file
+* Customize tests/acceptance.suite.yml file
+* Customize tests/_bootstrap.php

+You can choose what joomla version you want to run just customizing the `joomla25.support` property.

 ### Running tests

 It is able to run Codeception tests from the project in multiple versions of Joomla at the same time in parallel.